 This one-year postgraduate course examines the techniques used by states and international agencies to manage peoples and conflict, their social and cultural impact and the responses they elicit.
-It applies a wide variety of sociological theories to racialization, gender, migration, ethnic conflict and peace-making.
-It is designed for people who work or wish to work in any of these fields, and/or who are thinking of PhD research.
-Students are taught to complete an independent research project on these issues
+It applies a wide variety of sociological theories to racialisation, gender, migration, ethnic conflict and peace-making.
+Students are taught to complete an independent research project on these issues.

 Study Race, Ethnicity, Conflict (M.Phil.) at Trinity

-Introduction to the MPhil in Race, Ethnicity, Conflict programme by Dr David Landy at Trinity College Dublin
+Introduction to the Master's programme in Race, Ethnicity, Conflict by Dr. David Landy at Trinity College Dublin.

 Number of Places20 Places